mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ## Delivery Service

-The Delivery Service (DS) is expected to play multiple roles in the MLS architecture.
+The Delivery Service (DS) is expected to play multiple roles in the Messaging Service architecture.

-Multiple levels of security and trust for the DS are considered by MLS according to each tasks performed by the DS.
+Depending on the level of trust given by the Group to the Delivery Service, the functionnal and security guarantees provided by MLS may differ.

 ### Delivery of the initial keying material